UTL

 Range() = delete;

-Range(Iter begin, Iter end);
+Range(It begin, It end);

-Range(Iter begin, Iter end, std::size_t grain_size);
+Range(It begin, It end, std::size_t grain_size);

 template <class Container> Range(const Container& container);

-A lightweight wrapper representing an iterator range.
+A lightweight struct representing an iterator range.

-and selects grain size automatically, which is recommended in most cases.
+Constructor (2) creates a range spanning begin to end and selects grain size automatically, which is recommended in most cases.

-Constructor (3) allows manual selection of grain_size
+Constructor (3) allows manual selection of grain_size.

-Constructors (4) and (5) create a range spanning container.begin()
+Constructors (4) and (5) create a range spanning container.begin() to container.end() for any container that supports standard member types Container::iterator and Container::const_iterator.
+Grain size is selected automatically.

-template <class Idx>
+template <class Idx = std::ptrdiff_t>

 struct IndexRange {